Teeixeira/Teeixeira/README.md

 ### Hello there, my name is Leonardo, how are u? 😄

 - 👨🏻‍💻 Software Engineer Student 2/4
-- 👨🏻‍💼 Public manager - Tender Analyst
+- 🖥️ Support Analyst
-- 🌱 I’m currently learning C / JavaScript / Python / HTML
+- 🌱 I’m currently learning C / JavaScript / Python / HTML / CSS
 - 📫 How to reach me: leonardotrx@outlook.com

  <div>